ambarish1999/Sentiment-Analysis/README.md

-# Senti-Yelp
+# Sentiment Analysis
-Senti-Yelp is a sentiment mining system to predict ratings given by users based on their reviews.
+This is a sentiment mining system to predict ratings given by users based on their reviews.
 We will be working with Bag-of-Words based TFIDF vector representation of reviews.
-Over this will use simple classifiers from `sklearn` namely: Naive Bayes, Logistic Regression and SVM.
+Over this will use simple classifiers from `sklearn` namely: Naive Bayes, Logistic Regression and SVM and LSTM if the above does not give good results.

 The models and accuracies reported are after training the models on a small subset (100k examples) of Yelp reviews.